Lincoln College Open Day

 23 January, 2020 – 4:30PM - 8:00PM

-The plans, policies and guidance outlined on this page apply from the beginning of the 2020/21 academic year.
+The plans, policies and guidance outlined on this page apply from 5th November 2020.
 All are subject to change, depending on changes to Government policy and ‘lessons-learned’ by the College.

 Please find a copy of the College's overarching risk assessment here

-Now the circumstances have changed and it is vital for all students to return to college to minimise as far as possible the longer-term impact of the pandemic on young people’s education, wellbeing and wider development.
+It is vital for all students to attend all timetabled lessons, both in college and online, to minimise as far as possible the longer-term impact of the pandemic on young people’s education, wellbeing and wider development.

-Missing out on more time in the classroom risks students falling further behind.
 Those with higher overall absence tend to achieve less well.
-College attendance will therefore be mandatory again from the beginning of the Autumn term.
-This means from that point, the usual rules on college attendance will apply, including:
+College attendance to all timetabled lessons, both in college and online is mandatory and the usual rules on college attendance apply, including:

 An extensive public health campaign is in place across our campuses reminding students and staff of the following key messages:

-Students are expected to provide their own face masks and face coverings, but we are carrying stocks of disposable masks that will be available to students forget or lose their own.
+Students and staff are expected to provide their own face masks and face coverings, but we are carrying stocks of disposable masks that will be available to students forget or lose their own.
+These are available from Main Reception at all of our campuses.

 Anyone who is exempt from wearing facemasks will be able to collect card A from Student Services.
 At this stage this card is not a requirement, but it may give students more confidence if asked by staff.